awslabs/aws-encryption-sdk-specification/changes/2020-07-14_multi-keyring-require-generation/change.md

 ## Security Implications

-Removing this flexibility might help identify potential security issues, as customers might discover when upgrading their ESDK version that data keys are not being generated as intended.
+Removing this flexibility might help identify potential security issues.
+For example, when upgrading their version of the ESDK, customers might discover that data keys are not being generated as intended.
 Correcting this will in turn provide the opportunity to improve their security postures